Vision-At-SEECS/Fish-Sense/readme.md

 If the libraries are installed correctly:
 Proceed with the  generated link. http://127.0.0.1:8000/

-Copy and paste this link in any of the supported browsers (Firefox, Chrome, and Microsoft Edge) by simply copying and pasting it into the address bar.
+Copy and paste this link in the address bar of any of the supported browsers (Firefox, Chrome, and Microsoft Edge).

-Upload an image and press Send button:
+Upload an image and press Send button.
+We have provided sample images for users in the "detection_labels/images/" folder.

 ![Alt ](/Fig/Demo_prototype.jpg)

-The output will be processed image and resulting table
+The output will be processed image and a resulting table like the one below would be provided.

 ![Alt ](/Fig/Demo_prototype2.jpg)